reneghosh/reneghosh/README.md

 # About me

-I am René GHosh, a developper specialized in front-web application development and devops.
+I am René Ghosh, a developper specialized in front-web application development and devops.

 I am currently working on [cards](https://github.com/satelliteray/cards/) (name susceptible to change), a framework for building card-based web user interfaces, quickly, reliably, and simply.